elai97/elai97/README.md

 ### About Me
-- I am a passionate software developer specializing in mobile app development using Flutter and web app development using Node.js family.
+- I am a passionate software engineer proficient in Dart, JavaScript and TypeScript.
 With a strong focus on creating efficient and user-friendly applications, I strive to deliver high-quality solutions to complex problems.

 ### What I Do
-- 🔭 Currently, I am dedicated to building cutting-edge mobile applications with Flutter, leveraging its powerful cross-platform capabilities to reach a wider audience.
+- 🔭 Currently, I am dedicated to building cutting-edge mobile applications with Flutter and React Native, leveraging its powerful cross-platform capabilities to reach a wider audience.
-- 💻 Additionally, I am proficient in web app development using Node.js, where I create scalable and robust applications that deliver exceptional user experiences.
+- 💻 Additionally, I am proficient in web app development using ReactJs and NextJs, where I create scalable and robust applications that deliver exceptional user experiences.

 ### Collaboration Opportunities
 - 👯 I am actively seeking collaboration opportunities on exciting projects.
 If you're looking for a dedicated developer to join your team, I'd love to hear from you!